Searching and hiring a CISO every 1-2 years is OVER

 Here’s a surprise: your printer can act as the most straightforward entry point into your network!
 Just check this PDF from BlackHat out: modern printers have an operating system and often contain administrative credentials.

 Windows 10 has 282 security settings, of which 25 are critical.
-The situation is the same with Windows Server, Exchange, Mac OS, your network devices, firewalls, and switches.
+The situation is the same with Windows Server, Exchange, Mac OS, network devices, firewalls, and switches.
 We take pride in our enterprise system hardening procedures, and we don’t stop there.

 Just look at the diagram below, which shows our process when securing our clients:

 Very few CISOs go to the length and depth of our Virtual CISO as a Service offering.
-It is not cheaper than the salary of a full-time Chief Information Security Officer – but it achieves at least three times more than if our customers hired someone internally.
+It is not cheaper than a full-time Chief Information Security Officer’s salary – but it achieves at least three times more than if our customers hired someone internally.

 Every element in your network can and usually does have vulnerabilities.
 When our clients sign up for our Virtual CISO consulting services, we help them create and manage an efficient vulnerability management program.